-What is waffle pod slab?
+What is a waffle pod slab?

 Waffle slab is mainly a cost-effective structural element in the building that also has some energy cost savings benefits.
 It consists of edge footings and narrow internal strip footings.
 It is built on the ground and 170 to 370mm polystyrene waffle pods fill the voids between the strips.
-The polystyrene in the waffle pods and air pockets built into the pods provides an insulation to the floor which can assist with NCC energy compliance and 6 star energy rating.
+The polystyrene in the waffle pods and air pockets built into the pods provides insulation to the floor which can assist with NCC energy compliance and 6-star energy rating.

-What is equivalent R-value of waffle pods?
+What is the equivalent R-value of waffle pods?